capstone-coal/pycoal/docs/source/introduction.rst

 ================
 What is COAL?
 ================
-COAL provides a suite of algorithms (written in Python) to identify, classify, characterize, and quantify (by reporting a number of key metrics) the direct and indirect impacts of MTM and related destructive surface mining activities across the continental U.S.A (and further afield).
+COAL provides a suite of algorithms and a command line interface (all written in Python) to identify, classify, characterize, and quantify (by reporting a number of key metrics) the direct and indirect impacts of MTM and related destructive surface mining activities across the continental U.S.A (and further afield).

 ================
 Dependencies